xrrocha/dssg/README.md

 # Dead-simple Site Generator

-Just convert my files and shut the f..k up!
+Motto: _Just convert my files and shut the f..k up!_

-_I_, alone, dictate the directory structure and everything else!

 ## Usage

+`dssg` recursively copies over an input directory onto an output directory, such that:

+- Input files with registered extensions are converted to their target representation in the output directory.
+For example, markdown files  (extension `md`) are converted to HTML (extension `html`)
+- Input files with unregistered (or no) extensions are copied verbatim to the output directory.
+This includes empty directories
+- Files and directories originally present in the output directory but not in the input directory are deleted
+- Conversion commands are executed only when input files have changed more recently that any output file counterparts

-If you have the following directory structure:
+Thus, if you have the following `input-directory` structure:

 ```
-input-dir
+input-directory
 ├── comment.md # Look ma: Markdown
 ├── css
 │   └── style.scss # Look ma: SASS